OpenVADL/openvadl/README.md

 Install the Checkstyle plugin for your IDE and import our Checkstyle configuration.
 The configuration is located under `config/checkstyle/checkstyle.xml`.

+To locally test if the checkstyle CI pipeline would fail, run the `checkstyleAll` gradle task.

 #### Using Intellij

 To use the Checkstyle confirm IntelliJ code style follow these steps: